implydata/learn-druid/README.md

 # Learn Druid

-The Learn Druid project contains a set of Jupyter Notebooks to help you learn Apache Druid.
+The "Learn Druid" repository contains all manner of resources to help you learn and apply Apache Druid.

+It contains:

+* Jupyter Notebooks that guide you through query, ingestion, and data management with Apache Druid.
-Also included is a Docker Compose file to help you get started quickly by using your own local running learning environment.
+* A Docker Compose file to get you up and running with a learning lab.

 ## Pre-requisites